 His ministry has spread from coast to coast and border to border, preaching in person in 21 states and the District of Columbia.
 He's ministered in everything from small neighborhood congregations to international meetings.
 God has used him to bring the Gospel to many hundreds of thousands of people, including 1,700 one-on-one in the last two years.
 He has been ordained clergy since 2003 and in professional media starting in 1989.
 He holds a master's degree from Liberty University's seminary as well as graduate degrees in journalism.

 Huckins has been honored 25 times by such groups as the Evangelical Press Association, Religion News Association, Society of Professional Journalists and Amy Foundation for his professional media work.
-He has received three awards for his scholarship, too, which has appeared in The Social Science Journal and Journal of Media and Religion, among other publications.
-He's written a pair of books, the latest winning a national eLit Award for best religion work and an Indiana Society of Professional Journalists honor for best nonfiction book.
+He has received three awards for his scholarship on faith and media, too, which has appeared in The Social Science Journal and Journal of Media and Religion, among other publications.
+He's written a pair of books, the latest winning a national eLit Award for best religion work and a Society of Professional Journalists honor for best nonfiction book.

 "My greatest honor, however, has been to help lead others to Christ," he says.
 "That God would use me in His ministry still amazes me, and I am grateful for the Lord's calling."